 • The grant proposal process form

 Account descriptions are provided in Appendix B to guide with the budget preparation.
-Once approved by the Department Head and the Dean, all of the above documentation will be forwarded to the Office of Academic Affairs for review.
-The Office of Academic Affairs will forward the documentation to Business Affairs for review prior to final approvals.
-Business Affairs will review the proposed budget for:
+Once approved by the Department Head and the Dean, all of the above documentation will be forwarded to the Research & Grants Administration for review.
+The Research & Grants Administration will forward the documentation to Financial Operations for review prior to final approvals.
+Financial Operations will review the proposed budget for:

 • Consistency of the proposed budget with the RFP